danbotspace/Documentation/README.md

 ### Who are we?
 Basically we're the same as you.
 To make it clear for you we're developing this project.
 It exists based on our experience and experience of other members.

 **Note**: In order to contribute the project by making pages please consider checking construction of other pages.
+Or check CONTRIBUTE.md that will come soon!